NOTAF First Year Presentation Days

-At the Seminar Training Days, each first-year graduate student presents a 15-minute paper to a group of peers and a moderator who is a member of the History Faculty.
+At the Presentation Days, each NOTAF student presents a 15-minute paper to a group of peers and a moderator who is a member of the History Faculty.
 Each presentation is followed by about 15 minutes of questions, comments and discussion.

-What are the goals of the Seminar Training Days?
+What are the goals of the Presentation Days?

 What should the presentation be about?

-It is expected that the graduate student will present some aspect of their doctoral research.
-The student must strike a balance between general ideas and specific evidence.
-There are various ways of achieving a balance between conveying the wider historical significance of the topic and giving the discussion some depth and texture.
-One might focus on methodological or theoretical issues that will need to be addressed during the course of doctoral research: feel free to raise questions rather than provide definitive answers.
-Or one might use a specific example (or examples) to illustrate a significant aspect of the doctoral topic or to explore a particular problem of method or approach.
-Here are some of the presentation topics from last year’s Seminar Training Days:
+Graduate student are invited to present some aspect of their doctoral research, striking a balance between general ideas and specific evidence.
+Students might focus on methodological or theoretical issues that will need to be addressed during the course of doctoral research: feel free to raise questions rather than provide definitive answers.
+Or instead they might use a specific example (or examples) to illustrate a significant aspect of the doctoral topic or to explore a particular problem of method or approach.
+Here are some of the presentation topics from past Presentation Days:

 - ‘Perceptions of women in early Irish society: the sources’